Inggenio/Inggenio/README.md

 # 👋 Hi, I’m Inggenio

 🎯 Aspiring Software Developer focused on building desktop applications with *Java* (*Swing* and *JavaFX*), and eager to expand into full-stack development.
-💼 Currently transitioning from Civil Engineering (15+ years of experience in complex projects) into IT, with a strong foundation in **project manegement, problem-solving and logical thinking**.
+💼 Currently transitioning from Civil Engineering, into IT, with a strong foundation in **project management, problem-solving and logical thinking**.

 ---
 ## 🌍 About Me